 21.1 There is an extensive legacy of past coal mining activity within the Borough, including several substantial collieries and many hundreds of small mine entries.
 The associated, locally distinct, issue of unstable land must be afforded due consideration when proposals are assessed.
-The Coal Authority has defined a 'Development High Risk Area' which is shown on the map on page 117.
+The Coal Authority has defined a 'Designated Development High Risk Area' which is shown on the map on page 121.
 The data from the Coal Authority is updated periodically so please check on the Council's website for the most up-to-date information.
 Within this Area proposals for non-householder development will be required to include a Coal Mining Risk Assessment Report, or equivalent, to demonstrate that the site is, or can be made, safe and stable to accommodate the proposed scheme.

-21.2 The policy has positive effects on the health and biodiversity and green infrastructure objectives.
-It has negative effects on the housing and economic structure objectives as it may restrict the locations of built development or impact upon viability.
+21.2 The policy has positive effects on the health and green biodiversity and green infrastructure objectives.
+It potentially has very minor negative economic effects by restricting built development. effects on the housing and economic structure objectives as it may restrict the locations of built development or impact upon viability.